 Just after 10:30 p.m. on August 24, 2019, the Aurora Police Department received a call about a “suspicious person” wearing a mask and waving his hands.
 They dispatched three officers — Nathan Woodyard, Jason Rosenblatt, and Randy Roedema — who subsequently said McClain “resisted contact” and continued down the street.

 According to McClain’s family, the 23-year-old had made a quick trip to the convenience store to pick up an iced tea for his brother.
 His sister later told a local ABC affiliate, Denver7, that McClain was wearing an open-face ski mask because he “had anemia and would sometimes get cold.”
-And although he was unarmed, simply walking home and, his sister said, listening to music, police say “a struggle ensued.”
-One officer accused McClain of reaching for his gun, and one put him in a carotid hold, which involves an officer applying pressure to the side of a person’s neck in order to temporarily cut off blood flow to the brain.
-“Due to the level of physical force applied while restraining the subject and his agitated mental state,” officers then called Aurora First Responders, who “administered life-saving measures,” according to a local NBC affiliate.
+And although he was unarmed, simply walking home, and, his sister said, listening to music, police claimed that “a struggle ensued.”
+One officer accused McClain of reaching for his gun — though, as an independent report on the incident would later make clear, Woodyard, Roedema, and Rosenblatt offered conflicting accounts of whose gun McClain had supposedly tried to grab.
+They put him in two carotid holds, a move that involves an officer applying pressure to the side of a person’s neck to temporarily cut off blood flow to the brain.
+“Due to the level of physical force applied while restraining the subject and his agitated mental state,” officers said they then called Aurora First Responders, who “administered life-saving measures,” according to a local NBC affiliate.
 Paramedics injected McClain with what they said was a “therapeutic” amount of ketamine to sedate him, while officers held him down.

 Body-camera footage of the arrest did not come out for months.

-Body-cam footage of the arrest does exist, although the ADP did not release it to the public until late November, months after McClain’s death.
+Body-cam footage of the arrest does exist, although the ADP did not release it to the public until late November 2019, months after McClain’s death.
 In the footage, an officer can be heard admitting McClain had done nothing illegal prior to his arrest; another accuses McClain of reaching for one of their guns.
 McClain, meanwhile, can be heard asking the officers to stop, explaining that they started to arrest him as he was “stopping [his] music to listen.”
 He gasps that he cannot breathe.
 He tells them his name, says he has ID but no gun, and pleads that his house is “right there.”
-He sobs, and vomits, and apologizes: “I wasn’t trying to do that,” he says.
+He sobs and vomits and apologizes: “I wasn’t trying to do that,” he says.
 “I just can’t breathe correctly.”
-One of the officers can also be heard threatening to set his dog on McClain if he “keep[s] messing around,” and claiming he exhibited an extreme show of strength when officers tried to pin back his arms.
+One of the officers can also be heard threatening to set his dog on McClain if he “keep[s] messing around” and claiming McClain exhibited an extreme show of strength when officers tried to pin back his arms.

 Very little of the officers’ protocol can be seen, however, because all of their body cams allegedly fell off during the arrest.
-But if you watch the video from about the 15-minute mark (warning: the footage contains violent and upsetting content), you’ll see someone pick up the body camera and point it toward McClain and one of the officers, before dropping it back into the grass.
+But if you watch the video from about the 15-minute mark (warning: It contains violent and upsetting content), you’ll see someone pick up the body camera and point it toward McClain and one of the officers before dropping it back into the grass.
 Around 15:34, one of the officers seems to say, “Leave your camera there.”

 An autopsy initially listed McClain’s cause of death as “undetermined.”